LLM Master of Laws

 Assessment

 Your learning on this course will generally be assessed by written coursework.
-This is often the best way to enable students to demonstrate their knowledge and analysis, while meeting the learning objectives of the the course.
+This is often the best way to enable students to demonstrate their knowledge and analysis, while meeting the learning objectives of the course.
 Where relevant, however, we also make use of other assessment formats such as presentations to allow you a real opportunity to showcase your strengths.

-Start this course in January
+Start this course in January or September

 You have the option to enrol and start the Master of Laws LLM course in January.
 On each pathway you'll study the second semester modules first January to May; break for the summer and study the first semester modules from September to December.